aws-solutions/media-services-application-mapper/docs/DEV_PROCESS.md

 # Development Process Overview

-This document describes the Media Service Application Mapper team's development process, how we work with GitHub and how we manage contributions to the solution.
+This document describes the Media Service Application Mapper team's development process and environment.
+The first part of the document describes how we work with GitHub and how we manage contributions to the solution.
+The second part of the document describes the development environment needed to customize and build the solution.

 ## Issues